CameronWFox/CEG4110-SemesterProject/README.md

 This is the full extent of our application and the functionality that it offers.
-With the user friendly navigation drawer that allows the user to easily change between views the ap offers.
+With the user friendly navigation drawer that allows the user to easily change between views the app offers.